How a Combined Grass Valley and Haivision Solution Enables Live Cloud Production

-Along with these new shifts in live broadcast workflows come an increased need for cloud contribution and production enabling collaborators to work from anywhere.
+With significant changes in live broadcast workflows over the past two years, comes an increased need for cloud contribution and production enabling collaborators to work from anywhere.
 Thankfully, Grass Valley and Haivision have a combined solution enabling decentralized workflows for remote production.
 With Haivision’s Makito X4 being the first qualified video contribution encoder for the GV AMPP cloud-based live production system, broadcasters can now leverage the reliability, low latency, and security of SRT for live video contribution.

 Live Cloud Production Fueled by Grass Valley, Haivision, and SRT

 Learn how Haivision, SRT, and Grass Valley technology allows users to leverage the flexibility of the cloud for decentralized workflows in our webinar.

 The Haivision/Grass Valley Solution